markteekman/easybank-landing-page/README.md

 ### Useful resources

 - [Background gradient transition](https://keithjgrant.com/posts/2017/07/transitioning-gradients/) - This is the example I used to create the transition on the button.
+- [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) - The MDN documentation on how to use the Intersection Observer API.
+- [Intersection Observer Example](https://codepen.io/markteekman/pen/jOyXKpE) - An example I made in a CodePen of how to use the Intersection Observer.

 ## Author